MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 In the first code below, we show you how to work with qubits in Q#.
 We’ll introduce two operations, [`M`](xref:microsoft.quantum.intrinsic.m) and [`X`](xref:microsoft.quantum.intrinsic.x) that transform the state of a qubit.
-In this code snippet, an operation `Set` is defined that takes as a parameter a qubit and another parameter, `desired`, representing the state that we would like the qubit to be in.
-The operation `Set` performs a measurement on the qubit using the operation `M`.
+In this code snippet, an operation `SetQubitState` is defined that takes as a parameter a qubit and another parameter, `desired`, representing the state that we would like the qubit to be in.
+The operation `SetQubitState` performs a measurement on the qubit using the operation `M`.
 In Q#, a qubit measurement always returns either `Zero` or `One`.
-If the measurement returns a value not equal to the desired value, `Set` “flips” the qubit; that is, it executes an `X` operation, which changes the qubit state to a new state in which the probabilities of a measurement returning `Zero` and `One` are reversed.
-This way, `Set` always puts the target qubit in the desired state.
+If the measurement returns a value not equal to the desired value, `SetQubitState` “flips” the qubit; that is, it executes an `X` operation, which changes the qubit state to a new state in which the probabilities of a measurement returning `Zero` and `One` are reversed.
+This way, `SetQubitState` always puts the target qubit in the desired state.

 Replace the contents of `Program.qs` with the following code: